RobZyg/Assessment-Task-3/index.md

 #### What kind of software will we use?

-As previously mentioned, the tool we select to build Clear Drive will need to meet a number of criteria for us to consider it.
+As previously mentioned, the tool we select to build ClearDrive will need to meet a number of criteria for us to consider it.
 As many of us in the team do not come from IT backgrounds, and none of us have built an app before, it will need to have either have a clear instruction manual, or be simple to use.
-As the platform will also be used in the future to develop the app later into more complex functions, it should also be advanced enough to allow a broad range of ongoing changes.
+As the platform will also be used in the future to develop the app later into more complex functions.
+The original focus is to get the Minimum Viable Product out and use the Agile methodology to bring gradual additions and improvements to ClearDrive based on ongoing feedback.
 This rules out smaller, less tested tools, that do not have resource support or background documentation for larger projects.
 Finally, as building the app will be our first step and likely to be done without investment backing, the platform we choose will need to be cost effective for sustained use.

-One platform that our team considered using was Kony Mobile Platform.
-Kony Mobile Platform is a cloud based digital application that can be used to develop apps across multiple platforms with relatively little coding experience.
-Kony was named the winner in CTIA’s MOBIT’s awards in the Mobile applications and development category for the capabilities it offers people from non-coding backgrounds.
-Kony also offers a range of other benefits, such as allowing users to access and build on pre-existing apps.
-Kony also offers graphical interface to build the mobile user interface with animations, layering and other features.
-The company claims that MobileFabric reduces development time by more than 65%.
-Reviews of the platform also state that Kony “offers ideal app development solutions for companies that are into complex and rapid application development.”

-Based on this research into this platform, Kony Mobile platform satisfies several of our key critera, for its accessibility, versatility and established brand.
-The only drawback our team could find is the lack of clear pricing information for the platform.

-Another platform to build clear drive on that our team was considering is Appery.io.
-Appery is also a cloud based development platform that provides a range of features Kony seems to lack.
-Appery provides integrated visual design, development, deployment, and integration services in one location.
-Using just one platform such as Appery would greatly benefit our team when building the App.
-Appery also develops apps across multiple platforms including IOS and Android, and is extremely user friendly in terms of skill level required.
-Use of the platform also comes with tutorials and guidelines to learn the basics, as well as significant support from a customer service team.

-Reviews of Appery also note that it can generate code in multiple languages and frameworks according to their requirements such as HTML5, Apache Cordova, jQuery Mobile, JavaScript, Bootstrap, and Angular JS.
-Pricing of the tool is also straightforward and easy to access, with a team plan costing $135 US a month, along with a free trial period.

-Appery also fulfils a number of our key criteria for what we are looking for in a platform.
-At this point in time, our team is still undecided on the best of these platforms to use.
-When we can get a quote from Kony as to its pricing, and when we have established a firm budgeting plan we can proceed to make a decision.
+Further specifics as to the software that will be used is discussed at 8.Tools and technologies, below.

 #### What will the App look like when completed?

 It is highly likely that in time the app that we are developing will change in its function and design.
 But this section aims to clarify what our vision now would see our app realised as.

 The app itself will be a free, downloadable piece of software that can be accessed through major platforms such as ITunes.
 It will be compatible with as many devices and software configurations as possible, giving us an expanded target market.
-We plan to bring it to both Android and IOS.
+We plan to bring it to both Android and iOS.

 While the app will serve a very large role when used, the ability of the user to interact with it is designed to be minimal.
 This is so we can prevent complicated menu options putting off the less techs savvy users, while also keeping the background code fairly simple.
 As previously mentioned in our aims, the visual design should revolve around a modernistic yes minimalistic feel, with a layout to impress upon users the reliability of the app.
 These goals will be achieved in a number of ways, including the use of darker mediums in colour design, and selective use of professional fonts.

 The app will have several options in its actual menu.
 These will allow the user to turn it on, turn it off, and edit its auto-detection software that assesses when a user is driving.
 Beyond that, a further section for adding the ability to auto reply to incoming messages will also be integrated into the apps menu.